 It doesn’t stick to the table on its own but provides an excellent grip and stability with its handle, and the addition of a cut resistant glove is a very nice touch; it’s always good to have one around the kitchen for some of the more slippery tasks (like shelling oysters or filleting fish) and makes a nice addition to this package.

 If you’re just looking for a cheap option to keep some mediocre kitchen knives sharp, this knife sharpener has you covered.
 There’s nothing really fancy about it.
 It has a coarse sharpening side and a fine sharpening side, so perfect for honing an edge or buffing out nicks and scratches in non-serrated knives.
-Like all knife sharpeners it holds the angle you need for easy sharpening, as contrasted to a whetstone which needs a bit more knowledge of how to use it.
+Like all knife sharpeners even the traditional one holds the angle you need for easy sharpening, as contrasted to a whetstone which needs a bit more knowledge of how to use it.

 It’s small and easily fits in a drawer or on the counter without taking up too much space, and it’s incredibly cheap.
 Like the price of a sandwich cheap, so there’s no excuse not to have it.